Disclaimer: This post is simply my pondering thoughts.

 In my child’s mind, Pa was fun and spontaneous and always looking for adventure.

-As an adult I still see Pa as those things, but also as a little bit irritating and maybe somewhat irresponsible at times.
+As an adult, I still see Pa as those things, but also as a little bit irritating and maybe somewhat irresponsible at times.
 From what we read in the books, he was always looking for the next adventure or opportunity, instead of finding stability for his family.
 Then again, maybe traveling from place to place was how he was finding financial stability for his family – he had to go where the work and food was.

 It had to have been hard for him to stay still, I realize that.
 He was a person who was always looking for a new experience.
 When more families pushed into the west to find new experiences, he wanted to join them.

-He moves the family to the prairie, but the government threatens to move them out so he leaves and moves on to Plum Creek.
-They are there several years but as soon as Pa is offered another opportunity to build a new life in a new land, he’s gone again, moving his family hundreds of miles across the country.
+He moves the family to the prairie, but the government threatens to move them out, so he leaves and moves on to Plum Creek.
+They are there several years, but as soon as Pa is offered another opportunity to build a new life in a new land, he’s gone again, moving his family hundreds of miles across the country.

-Living with him must have been hard for his wife and children, more so his wife Caroline.
+Living with him must have been hard for his wife and children, more so for his wife Caroline.
 Even though the books are more fiction than non-fiction, it’s clear that Laura probably wrote some truth in the pages when it came to her parents and her father’s constant urge to move the family.
-There were many times Laura described her mother as worried or tired and who wouldn’t be when their spouse is constantly coming home with a new idea and when they live in unpredictable places where life can change on a whim?
+There were many times Laura described her mother as worried or tired, and who wouldn’t be when their spouse is constantly coming home with a new idea, and when they live in unpredictable places where life can change on a whim?

 “Laura knew that Ma had never wanted to leave Plum Creek and did not like to be here now; she did not like traveling in that lonely country with night coming on and such men riding the prairie.” – On the Shores of Silver Lake.

-He also left his family alone in some dangerous situations where angry Native Americans (I mean, the Ingalls were building homes on their land half the time, so of course tthey were angry), wolves, rowdy railroad workers, or other threats could have harmed them.
+He also left his family alone in some dangerous situations where angry Native Americans (I mean, the Ingalls were building homes on their land half the time, so of course they were angry), wolves, rowdy railroad workers, or other threats could have harmed them.

 Despite Pa’s propensity to launch the family into an insecure situation, it was clear he loved them.
 I don’t believe he was always rushing off to something new simply for himself.
 Sometimes he might have been, but mainly he was taking new jobs, trying new things in farming, and moving to new places to help provide a better life for his family, not gain riches and fame for himself.